Elvis Was Not a Mentalist

 Of course, the beginner must be cautious here , because without allowing some attachment (!) in the first place, how will he learn how to love, to serve, and so on?
 How could he do so by merely by employing a motivated or even ascetic strategy of detachment, which is really only his concept of detachment?
 So there is a paradox here that must be well understood.
 In what sense does PB mean "detachment", when there is in truth no self or "entity" to be detached or separate from anything?
 That is a good subject for another essay.

 Most contemporary non-dualists have not had, and are not capable of the concentrative depth of nirvikalpa samadhi, nor do most of them argue that such is necessary in order to realize ones true nature, Emptiness, Reality, or Mind.
 In some cases they even argue that no form of practice or purification is necessary either.
-In that respect I feel they are mistaken, accept in more or less rare cases.
 A more typical advaitic example is that of contemporary teacher Stephen Wingate.
 He writes:

 "Saying that nothing can be done to alleviate suffering in order to remain true to the concept of non-duality makes what can be a potent tool into a sterile and lifeless religious philosophy.
 It sounds good when read in a book, but it becomes impractical and dead.
 On the other hand, suggesting that we do more than question the primary misconception that 'I am a separate, limited person' is counter-productive...
 [It ] only adds to the sense of personal doership, which is the core problem and cause of suffering."
 (18)